Bounded Connected Components of Polynomial Lemniscates: Introduction

 Our main results will generalize the result from \cite{FL17} in several ways.
 First, we will consider the sets

 where we want to think of $j$ and $n$ as fixed.
-Our goal is to find the relationship between $C$ and $k$ that is necessary and sufficient to ensure the existence of a unique bounded connected component of the set $\Gamma_{n,j}(C,k)$.
+Our goal is to find the relationship between $C$ and $k$ that is necessary and sufficient to ensure the existence of a unique Jordan domain whose boundary is part of the set $\Gamma_{n,j}(C,k)$.
 Our results on this problem are presented in Section \ref{results} below.
 In some cases we are able to accomplish this goal exactly, while in the most general case we have only partial results.
+In Section \ref{ex}, we work through the details of an example where the torsional rigidity of the bounded region can be calculated analytically.